 But, is that all the coincidence between the two movies?
 No, Dante’s Peak also has the rag-tag team of scientists, the red truck, the corny love story, and the opening scene showing how “the loved one” was lost.

-You might me wondering how a 2 hour movie can be made out of one volcano blowing.
+You might be wondering how a two-hour movie can be made out of one volcano blowing its lid.
 I know I did.
-The movie starts with a bang (pun intended).
+The movie starts out with a bang (pun intended).
 But it quickly slows to a smoldering.
 The movie then spends the next hour building the antagonistic relationship between Harry and his boss and the love story between Harry and the mayor of Dante’s Peak (Linda Hamilton).
 This part is slow going, and had me looking at my watch.
-Then all the sudden Dante’s Peak explodes (who could have predicted that?) and although the action is dry and stale, there is enough tension to keep the movie going from here on.
+Then all of the sudden Dante’s Peak explodes (who could have predicted that?) and although the action is dry and stale, there is enough tension to keep the movie going from here on.